knative/docs/docs/eventing/getting-started.md

 default   True             default-Broker.default.svc.cluster.local   1m
 ```

+When the `Broker` is **READY**, it can begin to manage the events it receives.

 2. If the **READY** column reads **False**, wait 2 minutes and repeat Step 1.
 If the **READY** column still reads **False**, see the [Debugging Guide](./debugging/README.md) to troubleshoot the issue.

 Now your `Broker` is ready to manage your events.

-### Create event consumers
+### Creating event consumers

-These components receive the events sent by event producers (you'll create those a little later).
-You'll create two event consumers, `foo` and `bar`, so that you can see how to selectively send events to distinct event consumers later.
+These subcomponents receive the events sent by event producers (you'll create those a little later).
+You'll create two event consumers, `foo` and `bar`, so that you can see how to selectively send events to them later.

-1. To create the `foo` component, enter the following command:
+1. To create the `foo-display` subcomponent, enter the following command:

 ```sh
 kubectl -n default apply -f - << END